 Our community-lead programme of Touch to See Book Clubs is about so much more than books.
 Our tactile and audio books can act as inspiration for a variety of activities: from trips to historical properties, to forming stimulating discussions, and creating artwork or crafts.

-Using our adult album, The Nature of Britain, Maria lead the session alongside group leader Heather who provided a wealth of craft materials for the members to use.
+Using our adult album, The Nature of Britain, Living Paintings lead the session alongside group leader Heather who provided a wealth of craft materials for the members to use.
 Most of the group had some sight but there was one lady who could only see light and dark so tactile-based materials including textiles, sand, feathers and sequins were a must.

 To start the session, members first listened to the book’s audio guide – a resource that’s supplied with every Living Paintings Touch to See book – and explored the raised image of a red admiral butterfly.
 After listening to the audio, members continued to feel the raised image with one hand and with the other hand sketched their own interpretation on a piece of white card.
 Once the outline was drawn, group assistants used either a thick black pen or embossing pen to give the pencil sketch definition, making it easier for those with partial sight to see.

 Each member then used either bright paint with sand mixed in to it or various tactile materials to build up their own picture.
 Once completed, members told Living Paintings about the real sense of accomplishment and satisfaction the session gave them.